golang-leipzig/golang-leipzig.github.io/content/posts/meetup-23-wrapup.md

-* If you want to test large data structures, snapshot testing may work: save expected output once, then compare against that snapshot afterwards (snapshotting is also usable for frontend, e.g. making sure your screen did not change by comparing a rending to a previous version in your test suite)
+* If you want to test large data structures, snapshot testing may work: save expected output once, then compare against that snapshot afterwards (snapshotting is also usable for frontend, e.g. making sure your screen did not change by comparing a rendering to a previous version in your test suite)
 * Writeup on generics in Go: [Go Generics - A Quick Overview](https://www.klingt.net/articles/go-generics-a-quick-overview.html)

 Video recommendations: